 “Birkeland is not convinced that there’s simply a lack of women to include in the textbooks.
 More, she thinks, there’s a lack of information about the women who should be inserted.”

-Birkeland as Bertha Bolette Boyd in Bhutan
+Birkeland in Bhutan as Bertha Bolette Boyd (Character #V)

 In the decade it’s been running The Characters has unquestionably been a huge success for Birkeland, who grew up in the mountains near Bergen and graduated from the city’s Academy of Fine Art in 2012.
-Her work been exhibited from the island of Papa Westray in Orkney to Scandinavia House in New York City, and the National Public Art Council of Sweden, Hasselblad Foundation and the Preus Museum of Horten all include Birkeland’s work among their collections.
+Her work been exhibited from the island of Papa Westray in Orkney to Scandinavia House in New York City, and the National Public Art Council of Sweden, the Hasselblad Foundation and the Preus Museum of Horten all include Birkeland’s work among their collections.

 “The Characters has unquestionably been a huge success for Birkeland.
 Her work been exhibited from the island of Papa Westray in Orkney to Scandinavia House in New York City.”

-Following the success of her exhibition Inner and Outer Landscapes at Copenhagen’s Fotografisk Center in 2015, Birkeland decided to stick with the project for good.
+Following the success of Inner and Outer Landscapes, an exhibition she held in Copenhagen back in 2015, Birkeland decided to stick with the project for good.
 “After Character #II,” she explains, “I was unsure if I wanted to continue.
-I thought perhaps it’s too much, perhaps it should only be one.”
-But, despite her commitment to press on, she’s certainly still open to a change of direction.
-“All these people send me stories about female explorers who actually lived, so if I change course the project will still be about female figures, but maybe in a different time period or maybe, if I have enough material on one real female explorer, I’ll bring her into the project.”
+I thought perhaps it’s too much, perhaps it should only be one.
+But,” she makes clear, “my commitment doesn’t mean I’m opposed to a change of direction.
+All these people send me stories about female explorers who actually lived, so if I change course the project will still be about female figures, but maybe in a different time period, or maybe, if I have enough material on one real female explorer, I’ll bring her into the project.”